nycmeshnet/old-docs-2/tinc install.md

 opkg update
 opkg install tinc
 ```
+if opkg doesn't update, look at the note below*

 after install, you also need to make the "nycmesh" directory

 ```mkdir /etc/tinc/nycmesh```

 on your computer, clone https://github.com/nycmeshnet/docs